 - When interest rates change.
 The Reserve Bank of Australia (RBA) reviews the cash rate every month, and any changes are likely to affect the rates your loan provider charges you.
-That said, the cash rate doesn’t always change.
-The current rate hasn’t changed since August 2016, however, it’s expected to rise in 2019, so locking in a fixed rate before then would be wise.
+That said, the cash rate doesn’t always change however in recent months we have seen the RBA increase rates monthly since its record low of 0.1% earlier this year.

 - At the end of your current mortgage deal.
-Promotional mortgage deals often offer much better conditions in the short-term than the long-term.
+Promotional mortgage deals often offer much better conditions in the short term than in the long term.
 After a promotional or fixed rate period has ended, it’s likely you’ll revert to a higher variable interest rate and would benefit more from refinancing.